Discover a new way of shooting for HDR and processing your photos to make them mind-blowing.

 Another fascinating thing about Macro Photography subjects is their abundance in places that could somewhat be described as non-photogenic locations, like backyards and several other places.
 As a Macro photographer, you are at liberty to take great images of nature, and of tiny little creatures without having to travel around.

 However readily available and a relatively convenient form of photography this is, how you maintain absolute control over lighting, on shoot-subjects, remains a strong determining factor to your success in the photography field.

-This is where you’d need Aurora HDR – a superb High Dynamic Range software by Macphun and the world’s famous HDR photographer, Trey Ratcliff.
+This is where you’d need Aurora HDR – a superb High Dynamic Range software by Skylum and the world’s famous HDR photographer, Trey Ratcliff.
 Aurora is your best bet at producing very natural and realistic Macro photos that beat the clock.

 In this article, you will find some useful tips and ideas that’d significantly help you improve your Macro and general photography skills as I shed more light on the various benefits that abound when we combine in-camera techniques with HDR Macro detailed post processing.

 HDR Macro Photography: Getting it Right from the Beginning